MillendRoy/millendroy.github.io/_talks/TAB-Vasudha.md

 location: "Bengaluru, India"
 ---

-This is a description of your conference proceedings talk, note the different field in type.
-You can put anything in this field.
+This is a demo presentation given to the TAB committee on how we are designing Vasudha as a project and seek feedback on how we can improve.